offbit/Moon/_posts/2016-06-22-how-to-read.md

 How to read: Character level deep learning
 ===================================

+***UPDATE 30/03/2017: The repository code has been updated to tf 1.0 and keras 2.0!
+The repository will not be maintained any more.***

 2016, the year of the chat bots.
 Chat bots seem to be extremely popular these days, every other tech company is announcing some form of intelligent language interface.
 The truth is that language is everywhere, it’s the way we communicate and the way we manage our thoughts.
 Most, if not all, of our culture & knowledge is encoded and stored in some language.
 One can think that if we manage to tap to that source of information efficiently then we are a step closer to create ground breaking knowledge systems.
 Of course, chat-bots are not even close to “solving” the language problem, after all language is as broad as our thoughts.
 On the other hand researchers still make useful NLP application that are impressive, like gmail's [auto-reply](http://arxiv.org/abs/1606.04870) or [deep-text](https://code.facebook.com/posts/181565595577955) from Facebook.

 After reading a few papers about NLP, and specifically deep learning applications, I decided to go ahead and try out a few things on my own.
 In this post I will demonstrate a character level models for sentiment classification.
 The models are built with my favourite framework [*Keras*](http://keras.io) (with [Tensorflow](https://tensorflow.org) as back-end).
 In case you haven’t used *Keras* before I strongly suggest it, it is simple and allows for very fast prototyping (thanks [François Chollet](https://twitter.com/fchollet).
 After version 1.0 and the introduction of the new functional API, creating complex models can be as easy as a few lines.
 I’m hoping to demonstrate some of it’s potential as we go along.